Coast Guard Personnel Service Center

-All eligibility requirements, listed in 1.D.3. of Officer Accessions, Evaluations, Promotions, COMDTINST M1000.3, must be completed by 1 January of the year in which the Chief Warrant Officer (CWO) Appointment Board convenes.
-This year the Board convenes on 09 April 2013.
-E-Resumes and E-Interviews must be submitted NLT 3 January 2013.
+All eligibility requirements, listed in 1.D.3. of Officer Accessions, Evaluations, Promotions, COMDTINST M1000.3(series), must be submitted by 1 January of the year in which the Chief Warrant Officer (CWO) Appointment Board convenes.
+This year the Board convenes on 1 April 2014.
+E-Resumes and E-Interviews must be submitted NLT 2 January 2014.

 MINIMUM PAY GRADE:

 Enlisted members serving in pay grade E-6 must have displayed their technical ability by placing in the top 50 percent on the eligibility list for advancement to E-7 as a result of the Servicewide Examination (SWE) administered in May prior to the 1 January deadline.
 See 1.D.2.a of Officer Accessions, Evaluations, Promotions, COMDTINST M1000.3(series).